-We can be in our Emotional zone– experiencing our feelings.
+Emotional zone – experiencing our feelings.

-We can be in our Physical zone – grounded, in the body.
+Physical zone – grounded, in the body.

 Getting grounded involves physically moving your body into an activity.
 I have included below some of the most effective ways to get grounded fast.
 Find below, are great ways to get back in the body:

 - All forms of physical exercise ground us in the body.